 Here are my top tips for avoiding such struggles.

 - Never try to teach during ‘crunch time.’
 Teach in the daily moments.

-A team cannot be prepared to play a game, unless there has been practice.
+A team cannot be prepared to play a game unless there has been a practice.
 For this mom, I have no doubt that this scene is only the tip of the iceberg.
 It is clear from the exchange between mother and daughter that this was not an unusual situation.
-They have been down this road before, and Mom needs a better game plan, but you can’t test this in the store, if you haven’t practiced at home.
+They have been down this road before, and Mom needs a better game plan, but you can’t test this in the store if you haven’t practiced at home.
 (Well, you can, it just won’t work.)
-If possible, you don’t want to end up in public, and find your story in Dr Cale’s Sunday article.
+If possible, you don’t want to end up in public and find your story in Dr. Cale’s Sunday article.
 That would be a bummer.

 Instead, there is a solution to dealing with an oppositional “NO” from your child, but you need to use your parenting wisdom during daily moments of resistance—and not worry about public moments so much.
 These public situations will be fine, if you handle the small daily struggles with ease.
 And even if it were to occur, you have mastered the right tools from your teaching moments at home.

 - Give up controlling language.
 It makes us look foolish.

 Notice how this Mom began the exchange.
 Her first communication with Mom was, “Put that back!”
 She is speaking to Hannah as if she were completely under her control.
 Hannah obviously is not.